SpectraL519/cpp-gl/docs/graph_elements.md

   - *Description*: Returns the vertex on the other end of the edge relative to the provided vertex.
 Throws an error if the provided vertex is not incident with the edge.
   - *Returned value*: $\begin{cases} v & \text{: vertex} = u \\ u & \text{: vertex} = v  \\ \text{error} & \text{: otherwise} \end{cases}$
   - *Parameters*:
-    - `vertex: const vertex_type&` – the vertex for which the opposite incident vertex is requested.
+    - `vertex: const vertex_type&` – the vertex for which the opposite vertex is requested.
   - *Return type*: `const vertex_type&`

 - **`incident_vertex_id(const types::id_type vertex_id) const`**:
   - *Description*: Returns the ID of the vertex on the other end of the edge relative to the provided vertex ID.
 Throws an error if the provided vertex ID is invalid.
   - *Returned value*: $\begin{cases} v_{id} & \text{: vertex-id} = u_{id} \\ u_{id} & \text{: vertex-id} = v_{id} \\ \text{error} & \text{: otherwise} \end{cases}$
   - *Parameters*:
-    - `vertex: const vertex_type&` – the vertex for which the opposite incident vertex is requested.
+    - `vertex_id: const types::id_type` – the vertex ID for which the opposite vertex ID is requested.
-  - *Return type*: `const vertex_type&`
+  - *Return type*: `types::id_type`

 - **`is_incident_with(const vertex_type& vertex) const`**:
   - *Description*: Returns `true` if the provided vertex is connected to the edge.